misiektoja/instagram_monitor/docs/usage.md

 }
 ```

-For ntfy, Instagram Monitor always sets the required plain-text `Content-Type`.
-Prefer `NTFY_ACCESS_TOKEN` in `.env` for Bearer authentication because a token inside `WEBHOOK_HEADERS` is easier to expose or commit accidentally.
-Header names and values are validated before any request is sent.
+For ntfy, Instagram Monitor sets the required plain-text `Content-Type`.
+Store Bearer tokens in `NTFY_ACCESS_TOKEN` inside `.env`.
+A token in the regular config is easier to expose or commit accidentally.
+The tool validates header names and values before sending a request.

-Topics on the public ntfy.sh service are public unless protected through an account reservation.
-Treat an unprotected topic name like a password and do not reuse the example topic above.
+Anyone who knows an unprotected ntfy.sh topic name can read or publish to it.
+Reserve and protect the topic through an ntfy account when possible.
+Otherwise use a long random name, keep it private and do not copy the example name above.

 <a id="2-enable-in-the-tool"></a>
 ### 2. Enable in the Tool

+Choose one method:

-- set `WEBHOOK_ENABLED` to `True`, select `WEBHOOK_PROVIDER` and set `WEBHOOK_URL` to your copied Discord or ntfy URL in `instagram_monitor.conf`
+- set `WEBHOOK_ENABLED = True`, select `WEBHOOK_PROVIDER` and put `WEBHOOK_URL` in `.env`
-- or use an [environment variable](configuration.md#storing-secrets) or a dotenv file for `WEBHOOK_URL`
+- use an [environment variable](configuration.md#storing-secrets) for `WEBHOOK_URL`
-- or use the `--webhook-url` flag (alternatively use the `--webhook` flag if URL is already in config)
+- pass `--webhook-url`.
+If the URL is already saved, pass `--webhook`
-- or toggle it via the **Settings** menu in the **Web Dashboard**
+- enable it through the **Settings** page in the Web Dashboard

 ```sh
 # Enable Discord with URL